If you’ve ever wondered about simple living, Maria Perrine will show you how it’s done. Spoiler alert: It’s as amazing as we all imagined it would be.

 - Mama Juice aka WINE.
 The ultimate self-care routine.
 Need I say more?

 Everyone loves a good mom-hack: what has been your best life saver to date?

-I like to keep some grab-and-go activities by the door in case our daughter decides on a whim that she wants to go outside!
+I would keep some grab-and-go activities by the door in case our daughter decides on a whim that she wants to go outside!
 The paints and paintbrushes in a box, so we can paint leaves and rocks outside, or her gardening tool kit as well, in case she wants to plant some flowers, or her bubbles and baskets are accessible in case she wants to go treasure hunting on a trail.
-If I take too long to get supplies together, she changes her mind and reverts to a couch potato.
+If I take too long to get supplies together, she would change her mind and revert to a couch potato.

 What compelled you to start shooting your vlogs?

 My friends and family in Manila had been encouraging me to do so for years, as Instagram has been their way of keeping up with what we’ve been up to.
 I would also post pictures of all my homemade food from scratch, and get hounded for recipes and instructions.
 I decided this year while we were all under quarantine to start filming my recipes, and it started to take off!